The other troll blasted Karkat with a wide range of feelings from anger to depression before covering his face with his hands. "No I'm not ok Karkat!"

 "That's where you're wrong," Terezi said walking in.
 "In legend it was said that after the Signless's death there was still an underground following that supported him.
 And this underground following ensured that there would be a lusus for a troll born without a sign.
 The defense rests it's case."

-never mind.
+"Terezi we weren't never mind.
 So you say there was a following after his death?"

 "Oh yes, a very large one that I believe continues even now!"
 She sat down next to Kanaya.

 "How is that so?"
 The Jade blood asked, "All the trolls are dead, do you follow this 'cult'?"